boisestash/boisestash.github.io/list.md

 # The List

 The October 2020 STASH hunt is complete!
-Watch this space and follow our social media at https://www.facebook.com/stashboise for updates on the next scavenger hunt.
+Watch this space and [follow us](https://www.facebook.com/stashboise) for updates on the next scavenger hunt.

 <!--The list of scavenger hunt items will be posted here during the STASH Opening Ceremonies Zoom call, which will take place at 7 p.m.
 Friday, Oct.
 23, 2020. -->